 The following is an overview of certain information contained elsewhere in this Prospectus.
 It does not purport to be complete and is qualified in its entirety by the more detailed information appearing elsewhere in this Prospectus.
 Prospective investors should also carefully consider the information set forth in "Risk Factors" below prior to making an investment decision.
-Capitalized terms not otherwise defined in this overview have the same meaning as in the terms and conditions (for the purposes of this section, the "Conditions") of the 2031 Notes and/or the 2040 Notes, as the case may be.
-See "Terms and Conditions of the 2031 Notes" and "Terms and Conditions of the 2040 Notes" for a more detailed description of the 2031 Notes and 2040 Notes, respectively.
+Capitalized terms not otherwise defined in this overview have the same meaning as in the terms and conditions (for the purposes of this section, the "Conditions") of the Notes.
+See "Terms and Conditions of the Notes" for a more detailed description of the Notes.